WAeUP/waeup.identifier/doc/source/install.rst

 `waeup.identifier` is based on `kivy`_.
 Installing `kivy`_, requires
 several libs to be installed.
-For convenience we created suitable `ansible`_ playbooks that can (at least on Debian_-based systems) install all required stuff at once - including raspbian and ubuntu.
+For convenience we created suitable `ansible`_ playbooks that can (at least on Debian_-based systems, including raspbian and Ubuntu) install all required stuff at once.

-On a Raspberry

 Local dev environment